cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 _Tooling:_ cyber tools that help.
 Creativity
 _General Tasks:_ Translations.
 Creations of chats.
 Groups.
 Meetups.
 DR (donation relations).
 Governance.
 Hackathons.
 Etc

 For this cyber~Congress has allocated a community pool and set out guidelines, during the bootstrap.
-Details can [be found here](https://github.com/cybercongress/congress/issues/307).
-For us this is a long term relationship, so, we will create a distributed Evangelist network, that will be funded in CYB tokens from the ecosystem ~Fund via governance.
+For us this is a long term relationship, so, we will create a distributed Evangelist network, that will be funded in CYB tokens via governance.

 #### Meetups & Hackathons
 One of the main goals for cyber~Congress and the evangelist team will be to create useful and meaningful meetups, where people will onboard to cyber.
 This can be enhanced by Hackathons and other offline initiatives from the community.